General service conditions

 The burden of proof and responsibility for proving that these exclusion criteria do not apply lies with the customer.
 In addition, the customer’s rights with regard to material defects require that he has properly attended to his duties of examination and notice of nonconformity pursuant to § 9 Subparagraph 1 and has complained about hidden defects in writing immediately after their discovery.

 (3) In case of material defects, we reserve the right to remedy said defects first.
 Remedying of the defect shall be realised according to our choice by correction of the defect, by delivery of goods and/or services which are free of the defect or by us indicating options for avoiding the effects of the defect.
 At least two attempts to remedy a defect must be accepted.
 The customer shall accept an equivalent new or earlier version of the product which is free of the defect as a remedy if this can be considered reasonable for the customer.
-Any expenses incurred by the customer within the framework of the subsequent performance for the removal of the defective goods and the installation or mounting of the reworked or delivered goods that are free of defects are to be borne by the customer.

 (4) If the customer incurs expenses for the removal of the defective and the installation or mounting of the repaired or delivered defect-free item within the scope of the subsequent performance, we shall bear these proven costs up to a maximum of 1.5 times the net price of the concrete defective product.

 (5) The customer shall support us with regard to the analysis and remedying of defects by, in particular, accurately describing problems which occur, informing us comprehensively and granting us the necessary time and opportunity to remedy problems.